imo046/COVIDDataPull/README.md

 Email is the email address of the E-utility user, it is optional, however, it is recommended to use a valid email.

-Retmax parameter sets the maximum amount of entries to be processed, if not set, all the entries found based on the filtering would be processed.
+Retmax parameter sets the maximum amount of entries to be processed, if not set, the first 20 entries found based on the filtering would be processed.